weinstein/website/_posts/2022-10-27-github-pages-unity-cicd.md

 {% endraw %}

 The `source-directory` needs to match the `buildPath` from the unity builder step, and the `target-directory` needs to match the name of the game in the Jekyll collection.

+It's really useful to run the build/test steps for any `push` or `pull_request` to any branch, since that adds an extra level of confidence when somebody else sends you a pull request.
+However, unless you want to allow anybody to deploy to your website on your behalf merely by sending you a push request (!!!) it's important **not** to run any push steps for pull requests!
+I'd recommend only using those as actions triggered on pushes to a `main`/`master`/`prod`-like branch.

 ## Testing it all out